Operetta and Seasonal Favourites

 The hotel has 156 bedrooms.

-Upgrade to a superior room from £20.
-Prices are per person, per night and subject to availability.
+Upgrade to a superior room from £80 per person per stay, subject to availability (twin room only).

 Iron with Ironboard